AishaDorsett/uTunes/README.md

 ```

 ```
-[ ] As a researchers of all bangers
+[ ] As a musicologist
-So that I can refine my search
+So that I can get my PhD in bangers
 I would like to be able to search by artist
 ```